The Solo Performance Experiment

 Since that time, I’ve written and performed dozens of solo shows and have taught over one hundred students of all backgrounds and abilities how to craft their own one-person performance.
 My workshops combine creative writing, improvisation, acting technique and collaborative coaching to create a supportive and rigorous environment for you to explore your strengths and passions as an artist and an individual.

-Periodically, I teach introductory classes in Seattle and Brooklyn.
+Periodically, I teach introductory classes in Seattle, Brooklyn, and Pittsburgh.
 If you are interested in participating or learn more, please join my mailing list through my ‘Contact’ page on this site.